-One of the most fascinating stories behind a private collection
+One of the most fascinating stories behind the Collection

-Dürer, Rafael, Titian, Rubens, Rembrandt, Caravaggio, Manet, Renoir, Cézanne, Van Gogh, Gauguin, Kandinsky, Picasso, Hopper, Rothko.
-This is just part of the impressive list of great names that make up this collection, the work of just two generations.
-As though from a textbook, all the artistic movements of Western art from the 13th to 20th centuries are included in the collection, highlighting the exquisite taste of Baron Heinrich Thyssen-Bornemisza (1875-1947) and of his son Baron Hans Heinrich Thyssen-Bornemisza (1921-2002).
+Van Eyck, Ghirlandaio, Dürer, Titian, El Greco, Caravaggio, Rubens, Rembrandt, Canaletto, Friedrich, Monet, Renoir, Degas, Morisot, Cézanne, Van Gogh, Picasso, Kandinsky, O'Keeffe, Dalí, Hopper, Rothko… these are just some of the names in the impressive list of grand masters that make up its holdings, the work of just two generations.
+As if it were a textbook, the collection includes works from all the artistic movements of Western art from the 13th to the 20th centuries, highlighting the exquisite taste of Baron Heinrich Thyssen-Bornemisza (1875–1947) and his son Baron Hans Heinrich Thyssen-Bornemisza (1921–2002).

 The beginnings: August Thyssen y Heinrich Thyssen-Bornemisza